 - Submit your evidence, following the guidance on accepted evidence.
 You should try to provide your evidence with the form, but you may be able to provide it later.

-- Your claim will be considered by an IMC panel to decide whether it is valid or not.
+- Your claim will be considered by an IMC panel.

 - The decision of the IMC Panel will be communicated to you via your unit results on SAMIS.

-- If valid, the Board of Examiners for Programmes will decide what action may be appropriate based on what is possible within the University's regulations.
+- If your IMC is accepted, the Board of Examiners for Programmes will decide what action may be appropriate based on what is possible within the University's regulations.

 How to submit your claim